Head of Department: Mrs J Lemée-Wright

 Key Stage 3 (Years 7-9)

 Students study a broad and varied language curriculum, which is assessed in the form of the end of module tests.
-Other tests may be undertaken as and when considered appropriate for example to ensure pupils have a strong grasp of vocabulary.
-Assessments information is used by staff to monitor progress and to inform planning.
+Other tests may be undertaken as and when considered appropriate, for example to ensure students have a strong grasp of vocabulary.
+Assessment information is used by staff to monitor progress and to inform planning.
 By the end of KS3, students will learn how to write and speak in at least three tenses.

 Terms 1 & 2 – ¡Vamos!

 Spanish Pronunciation and Alphabet

 Terms 3 & 4 – En el instituto